-Healthy Red Enchilada Sauce is made with simple ingredients and it’s easy to make!
+This easy enchilada sauce is made with simple ingredients and it’s simple to make!

 Plus, the flavor is delicious!

-If you want an enchilada sauce that will tempt you to use it in ways you never imagined (over scrambled eggs, as a dip for meatballs!), then you need to make this Healthy Red Enchilada Sauce!
+If you want an enchilada sauce that will tempt you to use it in ways you never imagined (over scrambled eggs, as a dip for meatballs!), then you need to make this enchilada sauce!